aodnoralov/Andrew-Odnoralov-Portfolio/README.md

 # Andrew Odnoralov Portfolio of Code and Visualizations

 Welcome to my Portfolio!
 To view Visualizations, click the link below, select a visualization, and either view it in full-screen mode or download it.
+The full-screen icon is located at the bottom-right corner.
 Link to Tableau Visualizations: https://public.tableau.com/app/profile/andrew.odnoralov/vizzes